KathyReid/pivotsummit-2016/transcript.md

 SLIDE: RATCATCHER

-So, being a Rat Catcher was a lucrative role in 1830s Kent - there were plenty of rats, which were carriers of pestilence such as the plague - and while the OH&S standards weren't very high -
+So, being a Rat Catcher was a lucrative role in 1830s Kent - there were plenty of rats, which were carriers of pestilence such as the plague - and while the OH&S standards weren't very high, if you had elite dexterity skills, you could make a pretty penny.
+This role was like many of that time - piece-meal - you got paid based on the number of rats you caught.

+SLIDE: SWITCHBOARD OPERATORS

+If Rat Catching wasn't your thing because, say, you were a woman and equal opportunity had't been invented yet (!), then you might tip your hand at being a manual switchboard operator.
+Again, this required good physical stamina, and precision and accuracy, but on the plus side it paid by the hour.

+Obviously, both of these jobs had died out, but through differing mechanisms.
+Rat catchers for instance died out because better sanitation and public health environments reduced the rodent infestation.
+Switchboards on the other hand became automated through technology advancement - PABXs.

+## Two drivers of jobs growth - population and technical advancement